RomanMartinezM/how_to/docker-commands.md

 #Verify Running Containers.
 Check if your services started correctly.
 docker ps

+#List all containers (including stopped ones)
+docker ps -a

 #Rebuild Docker images from scratch without using any cached layers
 docker-compose build --no-cache